sean-smith/scale-out-computing-on-aws/docs/tutorials/job-licenses-flexlm.md

 ```

 ## How to retrieve number of licenses available
-SOCA includes a script (`/apps/soca/cluster_manager/license_check.py`) which output the number of FlexLM available for a given feature.
+Scale-Out Computing on AWS includes a script (`/apps/soca/cluster_manager/license_check.py`) which output the number of FlexLM available for a given feature.
 This script takes the following arguments:

 - -s: The license server hostname
 - -p: The port used by your flexlm deamon